 - We are the only GI group in entire Indiana to have three full time GI psychologists on faculty

 Education and mentoring are critical to our mission.
-We host one of the most robust general GI and advanced therapeutic endoscopy fellowships in the country and we will be starting a dedicated advanced IBD fellowship in July 2012.
+We host one of the most robust general GI and advanced therapeutic endoscopy fellowships in the country and we have a dedicated advanced IBD fellowship which started in July 2012.
 We are very proud that many of the prominent gastroenterologist's practicing in central Indiana are our former trainees.
 Our faculty members conduct local CME programs throughout the year in the form of several ERCP and EUS courses, annual GI update course, and annual AASLD update.
 Many of our faculty members regularly lecture at various national and international meetings.

 We renamed our endoscopy units at the University Hospital and the Spring Mill location after Drs.
 Glen Lehman and Douglas Rex, respectively.
-We have established David W. Crabb Endowed Chair in Gastroenterology and Hepatology to honor Dr. Crabb's years of dedication and contributions to many missions of the medical school.
-Our ERCP suite at the University Hospital is undergoing a 10 million dollar renovation and it is expected to become the best equipped unit in the country.
+We have established David W. Crabb Endowed Chair in Gastroenterology and Hepatology to honor Dr. Crabb’s years of dedication and contributions to many missions of the medical school.
+Our ERCP suite at the University Hospital has recently undergone a 10 million dollar renovation and it is expected to become the best equipped unit in the country.